Yellowstone Volcano Observatory

 The Yellowstone Volcano Observatory (YVO) is a volcano observatory that primarily monitors the Yellowstone Caldera in Yellowstone National Park in the United States.
 The observatory's jurisdiction also includes volcanic centers in the states of Colorado, Utah, Arizona, and New Mexico.
 As with other U.S. volcano observatories, it is funded through the United States Geological Survey Volcano Hazards Program.

-The observatory consists of nine member agencies:
+Led by the U.S. Geological Survey, the observatory comprises nine member agencies:

-The United States Geological Survey, the University of Utah, the University of Wyoming, Yellowstone National Park, Montana Bureau of Mines and Geology, the Wyoming State Geological Survey, the Idaho Geological Survey, Montana State University, and EarthScope Consortium.